gnames/gntagger/README.md

 # gntagger [![Doc Status][doc-img]][doc]

 gntagger not only finds scientific names in a document.
-It also allows user to go through each found name, see it in a context of a text, and then accept or reject the found name.
+It also allows the user to go through each found name, see it in a context of a text, and then accept or reject the found name.

-We made this program so we can improve on quality of name-finding algorithm, but it is useful for anybody who needs to extract scientific names from a book or a scientific paper.
+We made this program so we can improve on the quality of name-finding algorithm, but it is useful for anybody who needs to extract scientific names from a book or a scientific paper.
 The program works for MS Windows, Mac and Linux and it runs from a command line interface -- CMD in case of windows, or a terminal under Mac and Linux.

-gntagger allows to curate 4000 names spread over 600 pages in about 2 hours.
-It is significantly faster than curaion made in a text editor or pdf viewer.
+gntagger allows you to curate 4000 names spread over 600 pages in about 2 hours.
+It is significantly faster than curation made in a text editor or pdf viewer.

 [![Ascii Cast][asciicast-img]][asciicast]

 ## Installation

 The  program is just an executable file that runs from a command line.
-Download [latest zip or tar file][releases] for your operating system, extract the file and place it somehere in your `PATH`, so it is visible by your system.
+Download the [latest zip or tar file][releases] for your operating system, extract the file and place it somehere in your `PATH`, so it is visible by your system.